UrbanCompass/bazel/site/designs/_posts/2016-02-16-cpp-autoconf.md

 Once we have resolved all the information from the system, we need to write two or three files:

-  - The `BUILD` file that will contains the corresponding `cc_toolchain` rules
+  - The `UCBUILD` file that will contains the corresponding `cc_toolchain` rules
   - The `CROSSTOOL` file
   - Optionally, the wrapper script.